Rutabadev/check-tournaments/readme.md

 # Check tournaments
-Automated check of new padel tounaments with puppeteer.
+Automated check of new padel tournaments with puppeteer.

 ## Stack
  - Puppeteer is used to automate the booking process.